feather-rs/feather/docs/architecture.md

 ### Architecture

 Feather uses the Entity-Component-System architecture, also known as ECS.
-This architecture is widely used in the Rust gamedev ecosystem.
+This architecture is widely used in the Rust game dev ecosystem.

 In the ECS architecture, there are three key types of objects:
 * Entities: these are just IDs.
 In Feather, these are represented by the `Entity` struct.